acteng/atip/docs/backend.md

 # Backend design doc

 This is a design doc proposing some possible approaches for an ATIP backend.
 It doesn't represent any final decisions or describe anything actually built.
+See <https://github.com/acteng/atip/pull/229> for comments/discussion.

 As of June 2023, ATIP is a web app for editing GeoJSON data.
 Those GeoJSON files are stored in each user's browser local storage and manually saved/loaded as local files.
 There is no central place to submit and store files, or any concept around tracking changes to a file.